Representations of quivers over the algebra of dual numbers

 {\bf 1.3.} The relationship between abelian categories and triangulated categories has always been considered as fascinating, but also mysterious.
 It was clear from the beginning that starting with a suitable abelian category $\Cal A$ (namely the module category $\Cal A$ of a self-injective algebra) one may obtain a triangulated categories by factoring out some finitely generated ideal (namely the ideal of all maps which factor through a projective module).
 Only quite recently, it was observed that there are also examples in the reverse direction: if one starts with a cluster category (a triangulated category, according to [Ke]) and factors out the ideal of all maps which factor through the additive category generated by a fixed cluster-tilting object, then one obtains an abelian category, namely the module category of the corresponding cluster-tilted algebra (thus an abelian category), see Buan-Marsh-Reineke-Reiten-Todorov [BMRRT].

 The results of the present paper should be seen in this context.
 As in the case of the cluster categories we start with a triangulated category $\Cal T$ and factor out a finitely generated ideal of $\Cal T$ in order to obtain an abelian category.
-But whereas in the cluster category case the ideal is generated by some identity maps, here we deal with an ideal which lies inside the radical of $\Cal T.$
+But whereas in the cluster category case the ideal is generated by some identity maps, here we deal with an ideal $I$ which lies inside the radical of $\Cal T.$ According to 6.5, we even know that $I^2 = 0.$

 It seem to be of interest that actually we deal with two related subcategories of a module category, one is a Frobenius category $\Cal F$, the other an abelian category $\Cal A$, such that there is a canonical bijection between the indecomposable objects in the stable category $\underline{\Cal F}$ and the indecomposable objects in $\Cal A.$ Of course, if we consider for a self-injective algebra $R$ the subcategories $\Cal F = \mod R$ and $\Cal A = \mod R/S(y) R$, then there is such a canonical bijection, namely the identity.
 The examples which we consider are more intricate: here, $\Cal F = \Cal L$ is the category of Gorenstein-projective $kQ[\epsilon]$-modules, $\Cal A$ is the category of $kQ$-modules, and the bijection is given by the functor $H$ and the $\Cal L$-approximation $\eta$.